-- mobile offices
+- Mobile offices

-- incorporated into home design
+- Incorporated into home design

-- emergency housing
+- Emergency housing

-- student accommodation
+- Student accommodation

 Innovative and affordable student accommodation has been fashioned out of used shipping containers in Keetwonen, Amsterdam.
 It is the largest container city in the world and since its inception in 2005 they have become one of the most popular choices for students in the area.
 Initially it was feared that the container student homes would be too cold, too noisy or uncomfortable for students, but the opposite has proved to be the case.